ibm-cloud-docs/hlf-support/howto/console-fixpack.md

 ```
 {: codeblock}

-### Step three: Update the {{site.data.keyword.blockchainfull_notm}} operator
+### Step three: Update the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric operator
 {: #install-fixpack-operator-firewall}

-You can start applying the fix pack to your network by updating the {{site.data.keyword.blockchainfull_notm}} operator.
+You can start applying the fix pack to your network by updating the {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric operator.
 Log in to your cluster by using the kubectl CLI.
-You will need to provide the name of the Kubernetes namespace that you created to deploy your {{site.data.keyword.blockchainfull_notm}} network.
+You will need to provide the name of the Kubernetes namespace that you created to deploy your {{site.data.keyword.IBM_notm}} Support for Hyperledger Fabric network.
 If you deployed your network on Kubernetes, you can use the `kubectl get namespace` command to find the name of your namespace.
 If you deployed the platform on the OpenShift Container Platform, log in to your cluster using the `oc` Cli.
 You can find the name of your OpenShift project using the `oc get project` command.
 Use the project name as the value for `<namespace>`.

 Run the following command to download the operator deployment spec to your local file system.
 The default name of the operator deployment is `ibm-hlfsupport-operator`.
 If you changed the name during the deployment process, you can use the `kubectl get deployment -n <namespace>` command to get the name of the deployments on your namespace.
 Replace `<namespace>` with the name of your namespace or OpenShift project:
 ```